jouwana/BECompiler/server/README.md

 2. copy the entirety of the contents of the repository into the this folder
 3. now when running the code, the extenstion will auto run the server

-** The Server will give prompt and erros about running it, and its state, please wait until it tells you dataflow server is running, to start using it**
+**The Server will give prompt and possible errors about running it, and its state, please wait until it tells you dataflow server is running, to start using it**

 ## Possible Issues: